Data Protection Policy of Kendris AG

 - acquisition and sale of business divisions, companies, or parts of companies and other corporate transactions and associated transfer of personal data as well as measures for business management and compliance with national and international statutory and regulatory obligations as well as internal KENDRIS regulations.

-If you have given us your consent to process your personal data for certain purposes (for example, registering for the receipt of newsletters), we will process your personal data within the scope of and based on this consent, unless we have another legal basis, provided that we require one.
+If you have given us your consent to process your personal data for certain purposes (for example when registering for the receipt of newsletters), we will process your personal data within the scope of and based on this consent, unless we have another legal basis, provided that we require one.
 Consent given can be withdrawn at any time, but this does not affect any data processing already carried out.

 4. Cookies / Tracking and other Techniques Regarding the Use of Our Website